JosephOHagan/SVRA/README.md

 # Some Instructions (I'll make a PDF version sometime)
 ## Key Scripts
 * SVRA_GrabbableObject: Makes an object grabbable.
 Attach to objects you wish to pick up and interact with.
+  *
 * SVRA_InteractiveObject: Makes an object interactive and open to interaction scripts.
 * SVRA_EventBridge: On a specified event (interaction start, grab start, etc.) trigger some attached function(s).
 [Possibly add link to additional example Google doc with screenshots to make clearer]

+## Other Scripts
+* SVRA_ObjectSnapZone: Used with SVRA_ObjectSnapZoneLocation.
+  * Setup object to setup snap zone on
+  * Create a copy of the object to represent the snap zone location (see SVRA_ObjectSnapZoneLocation for setting up the copy object)
+  * Attach the SVRA_ObjectSnapZone script to the original object
+    * HoverCharacteristics: Can be used to make the object oscillate for a set distance, speed and direction

+* SVRA_ObjectSnapZoneLocation: Used with SVRA_ObjectSnapZone.
+  * On the object copy (mentioned above) remove any rigid bodies and additional scripts attached to the object
+  * Disable the Mesh Renderer of the object
+  * Enable the "Is Trigger" checkbox of the collider of the object
+  * Position the object where you want the object to snap to
+  * Attach the SVRA_ObjectSnapZoneLocation script
+  * Drag and drop the SVRA_ObjectSnapZone object into the "Snap Zone Transform" setting

 # Prefab Guide
 ## ControllerMangerPrefab